Dominical letter

 Dominical letters or Sunday letters are a method used to determine the day of the week for particular dates.
-When using this method, each year is assigned a letter (or pair of letters for leap years) depending on which day of the week the year starts.
+When using this method, each year is assigned a letter (or pair of letters for leap years) depending on which day of the week the year starts with.
+The Dominical letter for the current year 2025 is E.

 Dominical letters are derived from the Roman practice of marking the repeating sequence of eight letters A–H (commencing with A on January 1) on stone calendars to indicate each day's position in the eight-day market week (nundinae).
 The word is derived from the number nine due to their practice of inclusive counting.
 After the introduction of Christianity a similar sequence of seven letters A–G was added alongside, again commencing with January 1.
 The dominical letter marks the Sundays.
 Nowadays they are used primarily as part of the computus, which is the method of calculating the date of Easter.

 A common year is assigned a single dominical letter, indicating which lettered days are Sundays in that particular year (hence the name, from Latin dominica for Sunday).
-Thus, 2023 is A, indicating that all A days are Sunday, and by inference, January 1, 2023, is a Sunday.
+Thus, 2025 will be E, indicating that all E days will be Sunday, and by inference, January 5, 2025, will be a Sunday.
 Leap years are given two letters, the first valid for January 1 – February 28 (or February 24, see below), the second for the remainder of the year.

 In leap years, the leap day may or may not have a letter.
 In the Catholic version it does, but in the 1662 and subsequent Anglican versions it does not.
 The Catholic version causes February to have 29 days by doubling the sixth day before March 1, inclusive, thus both halves of the doubled day have a dominical letter of F. The Anglican version adds a day to February that did not exist in common years, February 29, thus it does not have a dominical letter of its own.
 After the 1662 reform there was correspondence between the Archbishop of Canterbury and the printer of the Book of Common Prayer, in which it was explained that the feast day of St Matthias now fell on February 24 every year.

 In either case, all other dates have the same dominical letter every year, but the days of the dominical letters change within a leap year before and after the intercalary day, February 24 or February 29.